 The page allows you to donate money, see recent donations, and see the applicant's name, email, phone number, fundraiser cause, as well as donate money.

-applicant’s a
+In the page available to donate money, in donars and see the applicant’s name, email, phone number, fundriser cause also and donate money and see the recent donars deatails.

 New Fundriser(user):